 ESTIMATION ALGORITHM

 Fitting a mixed-effects meta-regression model, it is necessary to estimate not only the model coefficients, but also the amount of residual heterogeneity, τ2, in the effect sizes.
-Accurate estimation of the residual heterogeneity is a ﬁrst step in this process as the reduction of residual heterogeneity compared to meta-analysis heterogeneity can be used to interpret whether the study-speciﬁc covariates may or may not explain heterogeneity.
+Accurate estimation of the residual heterogeneity is a ﬁrst step in this process, as the reduction of residual heterogeneity compared to meta-analysis heterogeneity can be used to interpret whether the study-speciﬁc covariates may or may not explain heterogeneity.
 Several methods to estimate the amount of residual heterogeneity have been already proposed, including the Hedges (HE), DerSimonian–Laird/Method of Moments (DL), Sidik and Jonkman (SJ), Maximum Likelihood (ML), Restricted Maximum Likelihood (REML), and Empirical Bayes (EB) method.
 The methods are divided into two main groups: closed‐form (or non‐iterative) methods and iterative methods.
 Closed-form methods provide a parameter estimator in a predetermined number of steps, whereas iterative methods converge to a solution when a speciﬁc criterion is met (however, some iterative methods do not always produce a result because of failure to converge).

 The DerSimonian and Laird (DL) method is the most frequently used approach as it is a non-iterative method that is simple to implement.
 Many software routines have DL as the default method to estimate the between-study variance.
 The method assumes that the individual study true effects are distributed with a between-study variance around an “overall” true effect, but makes no assumptions about the form of the distribution of either the within- or between-study effects.
 Thus, its default use has often been challenged in the sense that DL may underestimate the true between-study variance, potentially producing overly narrow conﬁdence intervals for the mean effect, especially when the between-study variance is large.
 Likelihood methods are considered as an alternative and effective approach to account for the uncertainty in estimating the heterogeneity by several authors.

 Maximum Likelihood (ML) method is asymptotically efficient but requires an iterative solution.
-Firstly, it makes an additional assumption that both the within- and between-study effects have Normal distribution and then, the log-likelihood function is solved iteratively to produce an estimate of the between-study variance.
+Firstly, it makes an additional assumption that both the within- and between-study effects have Normal distributions, and then the log-likelihood function is solved iteratively to produce an estimate of the between-study variance.
 However, the method does not always converge while in some cases, the between-study variance estimate is negative and set to zero producing a negative bias.
 The negative bias of the ML estimate of the between-study variance is a consequence of failing to properly account for the loss of degrees of freedom due to the estimation of the fixed effects.

 Restricted Maximum Likelihood (REML) method is a popular iterative method that takes account of the number of the fixed-effects estimated parameters, losing one degree of freedom for each.
 This is achieved by applying ML to the least-squares residuals, which are independent of the fixed effects, as the effect of the fixed variables is removed.
 Hence, REML method estimates parameters that maximize the likelihood of the error distribution while imposing restrictions to avoid over-fitting.